 Karl was quick to act following Malcolm Sargent’s astounding success at his ‘Windy Day’ concert in February 1921.
 The young choir master and organist from Melton Mowbray had conducted his own specially composed piece An Impression on a Windy Day to a packed De Montfort Hall.

-Karl Russell was clearly pleased with the early results as, after the first of the four concerts, he and Sargent were already making plans.
+Apparently the first concert, featuring local choirs, showed signs of under rehearsal but feeling that any difficulties could be overcome, plans for the following season were prepared.
 The third concert had a professional orchestra but for the first, second and fourth concerts local musicians were brought together for each concert separately.
 This was impractical and a decision was taken to build a full sized symphony orchestra to give regular concerts for the following season and beyond.
 An essential part of the plan was to enlist Grace Burrows, recognised as Leicester’s outstanding violinist, as leader.
 She would also help manage the new orchestra, to be called Leicester Symphony Orchestra.
 The first concert was to be given October 1922.
 For Sargent, the new orchestra would allow him further opportunities to build support and win national recognition.

 Sargent remembered Karl Russell as, ‘a small dapper man who was very particular about his appearence, went to London regularly to get his hair dressed, played the piano plausibly, collected expensive editions of the classics and lived in a big, tastefully furnished house in Ratcliffe Road, Stoneygate‘.
 The photograph above shows Russell and Sargent, in front of the French doors at the rear of this house.